woolplatform/wool/.github/ISSUE_TEMPLATE/wool-editor-issue.md

 ---

-Editor Version:
+-- Editor Version:
-Web or Desktop:
+-- Web or Desktop:
-Operating System:
+-- Operating System:
-Browser (for Web):
+-- Browser (for Web):

+---- Describe the Issue: ----